revell-logo

 Understanding Bird Flight Speeds

-Cruising Speed: The normal, sustained speed birds maintain during regular flight, typically 20-30 mph for most species.
+Cruising Speed: The steady pace birds maintain during routine flight, typically 20-30 mph for most species.

 Average Bird Flight Speeds by Category

-Waterfowl: Ducks and geese usually cruise at 40-55 mph (64-88 km/h), with some species reaching higher speeds during migration.
-Their powerful flight muscles and strong wings enable long-distance travel, often in impressive V-formations that reduce individual energy expenditure.
+Waterfowl: Ducks and geese generally cruise at 40-55 mph, with some pushing higher during migration.
+Their robust flight muscles and efficient wing designs support extended journeys, often executed in energy-saving V-formations.

-⚠️ Important: Remember that these are cruising speeds.
-Most birds can burst 50-100% faster when escaping predators or catching prey.
+Important: Cruising speeds represent baseline performance.
+Most birds can surge 50-100% faster when fleeing predators or chasing prey.

 The Speed Champions: World’s Fastest Birds